Skip to content

 FreshBooks

 Simpler alternative for service businesses.
-Unlimited invoicing on all paid plans (vs Xero's 20-invoice cap on Starter).
+Unlimited invoicing on all paid plans (vs Xero's 20-invoice cap on Early).
 Built-in time tracking and project profitability without third-party apps.

 StackCut doesn't sell or recommend any of these tools.
 We show them for context.
 The decision is yours.